Tennessee State Route 20: Perry County

 The highway has an intersection SR 438 just south of Mousetail Landing State Park before passing through some hills before entering Linden.
 They pass through downtown before having an intersection with SR 13.
 The highway then leaves Linden after crossing a bridge over the Buffalo River and continues east to the community of Chestnut Grove, where SR 100 splits off at a Y-Intersection and goes northeast.
 They then pass through hilly and wooded areas as they cross into Lewis County.

 Lewis County

+SR 20 is marked alongside other highways in Hohenwald.

 US 412/SR 20 continues east through hilly and wooded terrain to enter farmland, just before entering the town of Hohenwald.
 The highway passes by some homes and businesses before entering downtown and coming to an intersection with SR 48 and SR 99, where SR 20 leaves US 412 and becomes signed for the first time as it goes south along SR 48/SR 99.
-A short distance later after leaving downtown, SR 20 and SR 99 split off from SR 48 and turn east before curving to the south and to a Y-intersection where SR 99 splits off and turns southwest.
+A short distance later, after leaving downtown, SR 20 and SR 99 split off from SR 48 and turn east before curving to the south and to a Y-intersection where SR 99 splits off and turns southwest.
 SR 20 then curves eastward and leaves Hohenwald as a lone 2-lane highway.
 It then passes through farmland and wooded areas and has an interchange with the Natchez Trace Parkway before entering Lawrence County.